 3.5 Implementation, Monitoring, and Impact Evaluation

 The systemic model is put into practice through ongoing infrastructure improvements and empowerment initiatives.
 Key Performance Indicators (KPI), such as the volume of sales, the number of new creative business actors, and community involvement rates, are used to monitor progress to keep the model productive.
 The true gain in household income and social togetherness is measured by comparing socioeconomic statistics "before and after" implementation during impact evaluation.
-This iterative process makes it possible to change policies in response to real-time community feedback (Nadhia Putri Firnanda et al., 2024).
+This iterative process enables policy changes in response to real-time community feedback (Nadhia Putri Firnanda et al., 2024).

 3.6 Digital Marketing and Promotion Strategies